chalatz/100-days-of-code/log.md

 **Today's Progress**: Started the javascript course of [The Odin Project](https://www.theodinproject.com/)

 **Thoughts:** I think The Odin Project is a good place to continue.
-I will be taking the [Javascript course](https://www.theodinproject.com/courses/javascript), but as suggested I will follow the [front end section ](https://www.theodinproject.com/courses/web-development-101#section-the-front-end) of Web Development 101.
+I will be taking the [Javascript course](https://www.theodinproject.com/courses/javascript), but as suggested I will follow the [front end section ](https://www.theodinproject.com/courses/web-development-101#section-the-front-end) of Web Development 101, first.